heseltime/heseltime.github.io/pages/rDai.md

 Basically only if needed for anything else than the following curricular ideal, where I already completed everything if I stay on target (then I would be doing my exam, see above, in the spring, which could be a nice timeline too): this would be a whole semester reserved for Masters Thesis (writing), Seminar and Exam.
 We'll see.

 ![Boring Semster with just Masters Thesis, Seminar and Exam](image-13.png)

+#### Target

+On-target would be __just__ the final Master's exam open in the spring, to conclude with this course of studies in all but this last practical matter, maybe allowing for time for some interesting (extra-credit) courses, certainly making for a helpful financial support setup in a country where good studies progress is actually muneratively rewarded by public scholarship schemes - on a monthly basis for every month in studies, see.
+Ask me about it if you are interested in that topic, by the way!

 #### Free Elective List